artemkv/frontend_guidelines/README.md

 This is why React is suggesting [lifting state up](https://react.dev/learn/sharing-state-between-components).
 I find this confusing, as in my opinion, it suggests that the local state should be a default.

-I would rather advocate for having all the state on top by default, and exceptionally pushing state down, when it's really needed (e.g. when parts of the application UI are truly independent and can be seen as separate application).
+I would rather advocate for having **all the state on top by default**, and exceptionally pushing state down, when it's really needed (e.g. when parts of the application UI are truly independent and can be seen as separate application).

 ### Note on state complexity